 - targeted therapy

 Paget’s disease is a rare type of breast cancer that involves the skin of the nipple and the areola.
-The ACS note that it usually affects only one breast.
+The

 A person with Paget’s disease will often also have tumors within the same breast.
 A healthcare professional can perform a biopsy to diagnose Paget’s disease.
 This procedure involves removing some of the breast tissue and sending it to a laboratory for examination.